henriksommerfeld/blog-hugo/content/article/2023-03-31-my-unify-dream-wall/index.md

 ---
-title: My Unify Dream Wall
+title: My Unifi Dream Wall
 url: /my-unify-dream-wall
 date: 2023-03-31
-description: "The Unify Dream Wall was recently released and I've been using it as my home router since July 2022, so I thought I'd share my thoughts on it."
+description: "The Unifi Dream Wall was recently released and I've been using it as my home router since July 2022, so I thought I'd share my thoughts on it."
-summary: "The Unify Dream Wall was recently released and I've been using it as my home router since July 2022, so I thought I'd share my thoughts on it."
+summary: "The Unifi Dream Wall was recently released and I've been using it as my home router since July 2022, so I thought I'd share my thoughts on it."
-tags: [Network, Unify]
+tags: [Network, Unifi]
 categories: [Tools]
 ogimage: dream-wall-input.jpeg
 draft: false
 ---

-The [Unify Dream Wall][1] was recently released and I've been using it as my home router since July 2022, so I thought I'd share my thoughts on it.
+The [Unifi Dream Wall][1] was recently released and I've been using it as my home router since July 2022, so I thought I'd share my thoughts on it.

-{{<post-image image="cablebox-open.jpeg" alt="Unify Dream Wall beneath cable box mounted on wall" >}}
+{{<post-image image="cablebox-open.jpeg" alt="Unifi Dream Wall beneath cable box mounted on wall" >}}
 <p>The screen is smaller on this version than the editions you can find in Ubiquiti's store, but other than that, it doesn't appear to be any other visible changes made.</p>
 {{</post-image>}}